mswhitby/classroom/_docs/courses/mad.md

 ---
-title: 3rd Period
+title: 	Mobile Application Development
 category: Courses
-order: 2
+order: 4
 ---

 Sync your phone contacts with ChatApp.
 ChatApp saves your phone contacts and adds anyone with an email address to your contact list!